Is It A vGIS Problem Or Data Issue?

 Occasionally, even after the most precise calibration, objects in vGIS may appear off their actual locations.
 For instance, Fig. 1 shows a difference of approximately 1.5m/5ft between the pipe location as identified using traditional tools (faint yellow markings on the right) and the vGIS-suggested location (the bright dashed line and the underlying pipe on the left).

-In the example captured in Fig. 2, the user location (blue dot) matches that shown in the first-person view (Fig. 1; white circle), and the pipe (solid yellow line) appears on the “wrong” (left) side of the user, also matching the first-person view.
-The conclusion: the GIS data are incorrect and require updating.
+In the example captured in Fig. 2, the user location (blue dot) matches what is shown in the first-person view (Fig. 1; white circle), and the pipe (solid yellow line) appears on the “wrong” (left) side of the user, also matching the first-person view.
+The conclusion: the GIS data are incorrect and would require updating.